mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.markdown

 * Kmeans Colorweave.
 * [ColorCube library][colorcube].

-Of those, only the average, ColorTheif, and normal Colorweave produced anything worthwhile.
+Of those, only the average, ColorThief, and normal Colorweave produced anything worthwhile.
 I may have been using ColorCube wrong, but it just could not handle the images I passing in, especially dark frames.

 {% include image.html file="img-colorcube.png" description="It does look like shit." %}